G3rrus/LMF_Revised/README.md

 * ACEX
 * ACRE2

-Furthermore by default this Framework is configured to run with some LAMBS specific mods.\
-If you do not have these mods you will have to configure:\
--> All occurrences of player_insignia below line 30 in `framework\player\fn_initPlayerGear.sqf`.\
--> All LAMBS specific marker types below line 46 in `framework\player\init\groupMarkers.sqf`.

 ## Installation:
 Copy over the contents of the "LMF_R.VR" folder into your mpmission folder.\
 Installation is done.